basho/basho_docs/content/riak/ts/1.3.0/using/riakshell.md

 ### SQL

-You can use riak-shell to [create a table][creating]:
+You can use riak shell to [create a table][creating]:

 ```
 riak-shell>CREATE TABLE GeoCheckin (myfamily VARCHAR NOT NULL, myseries VARCHAR NOT NULL, time  TIMESTAMP NOT NULL, weather VARCHAR NOT NULL, temperature DOUBLE, PRIMARY KEY ((myfamily, myseries, QUANTUM(time, 15, 'm')), myfamily, myseries, time));
 ```

-Then, you can see the table in riak-shell:
+Then, you can see the table in riak shell:

 ```
 riak-shell>describe GeoCheckin;